DroidPHP/droidphp-installer/README.md

 **1. Setup new project**

-Execute the `new` command and provide the name of your project:
+Execute the `build:setup` command and provide the name of your project:

 ```bash
 # Linux, Mac OS X